Coffee Bean Menu

 We at Jaggerware LLC just love the folks at HowCast.
 As usual they have expertly captured not only how easy it is to use the French Press.
 But, have laid out each of the steps so they are incredibly easy to follow.

 Tell us your preference in the comments below, or about your own variation of using the French Press.
 Here is the HowCast way.
-It’s very well put together.
+We find this video to be very well put together.
 Enjoy!!

 Coffee beans can come in various levels of roasts.
-In general there are the following levels that coffee beans are typically roasted:
+In general coffee beans roast to the following levels:

 Within each of those “levels”, there are several “sub-categories”.
-The different levels are defined by different temperatures, and amounts of bean cracking define the different roasting levels.
+Different temperatures, and amounts of bean cracking define the different roasting levels.

 This Wikipedia page does a great job of defining the roasting characteristics that exist.
 And, the Wiki even breaks these roast level into additional sub-categories.